adaptingadapting/Holberton-SpeedrunAllChecksPercent/3Shell_basics/README.md

 task 2 is about changing dir to home, easy with cd /home or just cd

 task 3 lists in long format with ls -l flag

+task 4 lists in long format with hidden files adding the -a flag